 Electrochemiluminescence: An immunoassay using detection antibodies associated with an electrochemiluminescent label.

 ELISA: A common protein analysis technique, usually conducted in a 96-well plate format, in which the antigen is stabilized on a solid surface and probed with a specific enzyme-conjugated antibody.
 The resulting enzymatic reaction is then measured.
-Traditional ELISA uses chromogenic reporters, however, newer ELISA techniques use fluorogenic and electrochemiluminescent reporters which can offer higher sensitivities and the ability to simultaneously detect multiple antigens (i.e. multiplex).
-Although not technically ELISA, because they are not "enzyme-linked", these newer assays are often called ELISA due to similarities in the general assay principles.
+Traditional ELISAs use chromogenic reporters.
+Newer ELISA techniques use fluorogenic and electrochemiluminescent reporters which can offer higher sensitivities and the ability to simultaneously detect multiple antigens (i.e., multiplex).
+Although not technically ELISA, because they are not "enzyme-linked", these assays are often called ELISA due to similarities in the general assay principles.
+In sandwich ELISAs, a capture antibody is used to immobilize the target analyte/antigen on the solid surface.

 Immunoelectrophoresis: A type of immunodiffusion technique in which a mixed protein sample is first separated by gel electrophoresis and then the individual proteins are visualized by applying specific antibodies to the gel through immunodiffusion.
 When levels of antigen and antibody are near equivalent, the complexes that form precipitate and are detectable as a precipitin arc.